openshift/training/beta-3-setup.md

 returned to the project overview page where you will see the new project show up.
 Go ahead and click the *Sinatra* project - you'll see why soon.

-We can also apply the same quota we used before to this new project:

-    osc create -n sinatra -f quota.json

 ### Switch Projects
 As the `joe` user, let's switch to the `sinatra` project: